OSGeo/OSGeoLive-doc/en/quickstart/52nWPS_quickstart.rst

 Running
 ================================================================================

-*	To run 52°North WPS on the Live DVD, click on the "start 52NorthWPS" link on the desktop or you will find it in the menu-items.
+*	To run 52°North WPS on the Live DVD, click on the "Start 52NorthWPS" link in the Web services folder on the desktop or you will find it in the menu-items.

-*	Firefox will open the 52WPS-TestClient.
+*	Firefox will open the 52nWPS-TestClient.

 .. image:: ../../images/screenshots/1024x768/52n_test_client.png